UcheIgbokwe/UcheIgbokwe/README.md

 - 👋 Hi, I’m @UcheIgbokwe
-- 👀 I’m interested in development projects around the world.
+- 👀 I’m interested in building sustainability projects.
-- 🌱 I’m currently learning nodeJs
+- 🌱 I’m AZ204 Certified and currently learning to be a Data Engineer
 - 💞️ I’m looking to collaborate on MERN projects
 - 📫 How to reach me: uchehenryigbokwe@gmail.com